timhunt/moodle-availability_quizgradeitem/README.md

 1. Click Add grade item and rename if needed.
 1. Select the correct Grade item for all questions you want to add to a grade item.

-The condition integrates with Moodle's standard availability API and appears alongside the other restrict access conditions.

 ## To install ##